-Character-based controls On Windows, controls are always character-based.
+Character-based controls only On Windows, controls are always character-based.
 In some versions of RM/ COBOL, certain controls could be converted on-the-fly to Windows controls.
 This is not supported in the Visual COBOL version of RM/Panels.
-(UNIX versions have never had this feature.)
-Mouse support On UNIX platforms, there is no mouse support for RM/Panels applications.
 RM/Panels applications not interchangeable between platforms RM/Panels applications designed for Windows are not compatible on UNIX platforms and vice versa.
 This is because of the difference in line terminators and line draw characters between the two platforms.
-Modeless operation not supported (Windows platforms) The utility function (RMPU-SMD), which initiates modeless operation, has no effect.
+Modeless operation not supported The utility function (RMPU-SMD), which initiates modeless operation, has no effect.
 Panels 2.0 support only There were significant changes to the Panels library file between versions 1.0 and 2.0.
 The runpan2 program will support the Panels 2.0 library file only.
 Refer to the RM/Panels Reference Manual for instruction on converting from version 1.0 to 2.0.